 NRV for completed real estate inventories is assessed with reference to market conditions and prices existing at the reporting date and is determined by the Group in light of recent market transactions and having taken suitable external advice.
 NRV in respect of inventory under construction is assessed with reference to market prices at the reporting date for similar completed property, less estimated costs to complete construction.
-In line with the impact of COVID-19, the Group experienced limited selling activities in 2022 and 2021.
 In evaluating NRV, recent market conditions and current market prices have been considered.

 The Group estimates that the NRV of real estate held for sale and development is greater than its cost.
-The carrying value of real estate held for sale and development amounted to P3,042.46 million and P2,954.21 million as of December 31, 2022 and 2021, respectively (see Note 7).
+The carrying value of real estate held for sale and development amounted to P3,233.98 million and P3,042.46 million as of December 31, 2023 and 2022, respectively (see Note 7).